-- Preparation, adoption, and implementation of a general plan or general plan element(s) that incorporate(s) climate risk, aligned with Government Code section 65302, subdivision (g)(4). - Preparation, adoption, and implementation of another plan or suite of plans that incorporate climate risk (e.g., community plans, specific plans, corridor plans). - Preparation, adoption, and implementation of climate action and/or adaptation plan. - Preparation, adoption, and implementation of a mitigation strategy that identifies a comprehensive range of specific mitigation actions and potential projects to reduce the effects of natural hazards, with an emphasis on new and existing buildings and infrastructure. - Community engagement to identify strategies and actions responsive to local climate risks. - Incorporation of shared data, vision, strategies, and processes across suites of plans to promote alignment and integration.
+- Preparation, adoption, and implementation of a general plan or general plan element(s) that incorporate(s) climate risk, aligned with Government Code section 65302, subdivision (g)(4). - Preparation and adoption of another plan or suite of plans that incorporate climate risk (e.g., community plans, specific plans, corridor plans, community health improvement plans). - Preparation, adoption, and implementation of climate action and/or adaptation plan. - Preparation, adoption, and implementation of a mitigation strategy that identifies a comprehensive range of specific mitigation actions and potential projects to reduce the effects of natural hazards, with an emphasis on protecting human health and preventing exacerbation of existing health, social and economic inequities.
+Community engagement to identify strategies and actions responsive to local climate risks. - Incorporation of shared data, vision, strategies, and processes across suites of plans to promote alignment and integration.